fabcotech/nest-typeorm-boilerplate/README.md

 ![state of the workflow](https://github.com/fabcotech/nest-typeorm-boilerplate/actions/workflows/main.yml/badge.svg)

-I've build many NestJS + PostgreSQL projects, this is a boilerplate to be used and/or extended by anyone who wants to 😀🎈⭐⭐.
+I've build many NestJS + TypeORM + PostgreSQL projects, this is a boilerplate to be used and/or extended by anyone who wants to 😀🎈⭐⭐.

 It includes :